 The ace series of USB3 Vision cameras offer fantastic value.
-This model is built on the Sony Pregius IMX249 1/1.2" sensor.
+The acA1920-40um is built on the Sony Pregius IMX249 1/1.2" sensor.
 It offers 2.3 MP (1920 x 1200) resolution with astounding image quality: high quantum efficiency, wide dynamic range, and extremely low noise.
 Delivering up to 40 frames per second at full resolution, this USB3 camera is a fantastic value.

 When this camera is configured to use the sensor's full resolution, it can deliver 40 frames/second ("fps").
 However, when configured to use less resolution, the frame rate will increase.
 As examples, 1920 x 1080 delivers 46 fps, 1920 x 820 delivers 60 fps, and 1920 x 480 delivers 100 fps.
 (Note maximum frame rate also depends on the exposure time and your computer.)